imfelix/imfelix.github.io/README.md

   - [x] Blockquote
   - [x] Dividers
   - [x] Button
-- [ ] Update summary card for Twitter and Facebook
-- [ ] Add projects functionality
-- [ ] Add first project about building this portfolio site
 - [ ] Usability check with 3 person
+- [ ] Articles
+  - [ ] Write about Design Disruptors Brisbane Premier
-- [ ] Write first article about one of the many things you learned from building this portfolio site
+  - [ ] Write about the many things you learned from building this portfolio site
-- [ ] Get article and project both proof-read
 - [ ] Publish first article post
+- [ ] Add projects functionality
+- [ ] Add About page
+- [ ] Projects
+  - [ ] Add project about building this portfolio site
+  - [ ] Add project Gift Investor from BOQ Hackathon
+  - [ ] Add Project Naya from GovHack Hackathon
+  - [ ] Add Project InnovationX from GovHack Hackathon
+  - [ ] Add Project Graffiti Floor from UQ Design Project
+  - [ ] Add project GJ Wedding from freelance work
+  - [ ] Add project Wilson Parking from NetEngine
+- [ ] Update summary card image for Twitter and Facebook
+- [ ] Double check links shared on Twitter and Facebook
+  - [ ] Check for summary card image and summary
 - [ ] Celebrate and dance :tada:
-- [ ] Add About page

 ## How-to markdown with `redcarpet` syntax: